dhirenpatil44/dhirenpatil44/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m B. Tech computer science student and passed out in 2023.
+- 🔭 I’m B. Tech computer science student and Graduate in 2023.

 - 🌱 I’m currently learning **Data Structures and Algorithms.**